shitcodebykaushik/linux_tut/mcp/RPC.md

 - RPC is a request-response protocol .
 A RPC is initiated by the client which sends request message to known remote server to execute a specified procedure with the supplied parameters.
 The remote server sends a response to the client and the application continues its process ,the server is processing the call.
 The remote calls can fail because of unpredicatable network problems .

+# Clustered file system
+- This is the file system which is shared by being simultaneously mounted on multiple servers .
+- Mounted on multiple server means many server can access the same shared filesystem at the same time as if it were part of their own local storage .
+- Mounted means attaching a storage device to your computers so you can use it  .`Mounted = connected and ready to use.`

+# Shared-disk file system
+- It uses  a storage area network to allow multiple computer to gain disk access at the block level(Physical level ) .

+# Distributed file system
+- This does not share block level access to the same storage but uses a network protocol .
+These are commonly known as network file system,even though they are not the only file system that use the network to send data .

+- Distributed computing is a field that studies distributed system,defined as computer system whose inter communication  componenets are located on different network computers .
+- In distributed system evenets represents a fact or state change (e.g orderplaced ) and are typically broadcast asynchronosly to multiple consumer,promoting loose coupling and scalability .
+- While events dont expect an immediate response,acknowledgement mechanism are often implemented at the infrastructure level rather than being an inherent part of the event pattern itself .

+- `Event` = messsage saying something happend and they expect a reply.
+Delivery confirmation is done automatically by the messaging system nnot by you .

+- `Message` Means information sent from one system to another .

+-  Delivery patterns for both events and message include publish/subcribe (one to many ) and point to point  (one to one ) .
+While request.reply technically possible it is more commonly associated with the messaging patterns rather than pure event-driven system .
+EVents excel at state propagation and decoupled notification while message are better suited for command execution workflow orchestration and explicit coordination .Modern architectires commonly combine both approcaches,leveraging